balsrini/sainivassa/README.md

 ## Customization

-To customize this website for your own service apartments:
+To customize this website for your own furnished apartments:

 1. Update the apartment data in `js/apartments.js`
 2. Replace placeholder images with actual apartment images